-Ticket for the Conciergerie and Saint-Chapelle is included in the Paris Region Pass - Experience.
+TOP TIP: the visit of the Sainte-Chapelle is included in the Paris Region Pass Experience.